Flone-dnb/shader-formatter/README.md

 - **FloatPrefix** (string) - defines required prefix for floating-point variables, for example if this rule is set to `f` then a correct variable may look like this: `fValue`.
 - **GlobalVariablePrefix** (string) - defines required prefix for global variables, this rule is applied before other prefix and case rules so you can have a "mixed" global variables names like "g_iMyVariable" where global prefix is "g_", int prefix is "i" and case is "Camel".

+# Command line options

+There are some command line options that you might find useful such as running the formatter to only check if formatting is needed or not (without formatting the actual file).
+Run the tool without any arguments to see available command line options.

 # Build

 To build the tool you will need [Rust](https://www.rust-lang.org/tools/install).